Meet the Innovators

 HMW: How might we create culturally and linguistically relevant opportunities and materials for young refugee women aged 18-24 in the U.S. to access and engage with sexual and reproductive health information in a way that equips, empowers, and protects their sexual and reproductive health experiences?

-The Healthy You, Healthy Future project began by examining how the team could provide culturally appropriate, evidence-based sexual and reproductive health information for young refugee women aged 18-24 from diverse ethnic, educational, and religious backgrounds and with limited health literacy.
+The Helloo America project began by examining how the team could provide culturally appropriate, evidence-based sexual and reproductive health information for young refugee women aged 18-24 from diverse ethnic, educational, and religious backgrounds and with limited health literacy.
 The first prototype included a mobile app that provided health education and social engagement and could be used on young refugee women's phones.
 From the team's focus groups, they learned that refugee young women prefer anonymity and watch YouTube videos for entertainment and education.
-Now, the group is developing a YouTube video series that includes a combination of SRH health literacy, lifestyle topics, and DYI videos.
+The HelloooAmerica YouTube playlist aims to harness the power of digital media with and for young refugee women ages 16-24 living in the U.S. This YouTube video series delivers medically accurate, culturally appropriate, affirming sexual health information, free instructional resources, and referrals, that can be accessed anytime, anywhere.
 By co-creating with their target audience, this team is developing a radically empathetic product that meets young refugee women where they are.

 Team: Anna Gabriella Casalme (Novelly), Kasiemobi Udo-okoye (The Try Guys), Vaishnavi Siripurapu (University of North Carolina at Chapel Hill), Claudia Pacheco